For one night only: Gaza's first proper cinema in three decades

 Nermin Ziara, who appeared in the film, said she wanted to see a cinema open as "society needs to develop through films and documentaries".

-Ziara said she did not think the Islamist rulers should or would block such moves.
+Ziara said she did not think the rulers should or would block such moves.

 "I don't think there is a problem with opening a cinema with Hamas as it is a place of art," she told AFP.